There are many reasons you may seek counselling and taking the first step can be daunting.

 An initial appointment of 50 minutes is offered and at that meeting, we will discuss the issues that you believe are most important, and assess how we might work together.
 Appointments will then, where possible, be weekly, at the same time and will last 50 minutes.

-I offer both open-ended, long-term counselling and short-term counselling all in person, or online.
+I offer both open-ended, long-term counselling and short-term counselling all in person, online or on the telephone.
 During our initial meeting, we would decide together what the best approach might be for you.

 Training, qualifications & experience